-Brown is a Ph.D. candidate and legal historian at the University of Virginia.
+Brown received her Ph.D. from the University of Virginia.
 Her research explores how English legal principles--including the Crown's prerogative power--developed into American jurisprudence during the early national period.
 She is interested in how Hamilton and Washington shaped the American executive prerogative, as well as legal precedents for sustaining this authority.

 Recipient of James C. Rees Fellowship on the Leadership of George Washington

 "Citizens and Subjects: British Naval Impressment in the Revolutionary Atlantic"